-All his photographs capture him completely painted, blending in any setting….
+All his photographs capture him completely painted, blending into the setting….
 Liu Bolin is the least visible among the most famous Chinese artists in the world.
 His love of disappearance and camouflage was born of a tendency in Chinese society: That of ignoring the individual.
 A tendency that touched Liu Bolin in 2005, when his studio in the village of Suo Jiacun in Beijing was destroyed as part of a restructuring move in preparation for the Olympic games of 2008.
 Since then, the artist has expanded his approach to all decors, whether in China or in major European cities like Brussels.
-Last year, he organized a performance in front of the Pyramid of the Louvre, at that time he was also camouflaged by French artist JR. This year, we follow Liu Bolin as he shows his talent working for the Brand Moncler for their Spring-Summer 2017 campaign.
+Last year, he organized a performance in front of the Pyramid of the Louvre, at that time he was also camouflaged by French artist JR. This year, Liu Bolin showed off his talent working with the Brand Moncler for their Spring-Summer 2017 campaign.

 Vidéo: Freud, Fish and Butterfly Copyright © Wang Haiyang